gaehlerm/SoftwareEngineering/README.md

 "I choose a lazy person to do a hard job.
 Because a lazy person will find an easy way to do it." – Bill Gates

-## Complexity of code
+## Complexity of Code

-As we are writing software, we have to deal with two different complexities.
+As we write software, we have to deal with two different complexities.
 The complexity of the problem we want to solve and the complexity of your code.
-As the code covers all the features of the real problem, the complexity of the code will always be at least as high as the complexity of the actual problem.
-This also becomes apparent as one product manager creates more than enough work for several programmers.
-The complexity to implement a feature is much higher than the actual complexity.
+As the code encompasses all the features of the real problem, the complexity of the code will always be at least as high as the complexity of the actual problem.
+This becomes apparent when one product manager generates an excessive amount of work for several programmers.
+The complexity of implementing a feature is much higher than its actual complexity.

-The goal of the software is to keep the complexity as low as possible.
+The goal of writing software is to minimize complexity as much as possible.
 Close to the complexity of the real problem.
-If possible equal to the real problem.
-The code should mimic the real problem 1 to 1.
+If possible, it should be equivalent to the actual problem.
+The code should replicate the real problem one-to-one.
 Unfortunately, this will never happen.
 There is always some overhead when programming.
-Not only boiler plate code, but also conceptual overhead.
-How should you map a real problem 1 to 1 into code?
-How should, say, an apple ever become code?
+Not only boilerplate code but also conceptual overhead.
+How should you map a real problem one-to-one into code?
+How should an apple ever become code?
 The answer is: it depends on your requirements.
-This is where object-oriented programming came up.
+This is where object-oriented programming originated.
 It claimed to be the natural representation of things.
-Because you could write a class `Apple` and this would solve all our problems.
+Because you could create a class called `Apple`, and this would solve all our problems.
 But it did not.
-We still don’t know how this apple should interact with all other objects in our code.
-We don’t even know how this apple class should really look like!
+We still don't know how this apple should interact with all other objects in our code.
+We don't even know how this apple class should really look like!

-I cannot deny that OO programming makes some things easier and having an `Apple` class is a good start.
-But it doesn’t explain all the logic to you.
+I cannot deny that OO programming makes some things easier, and having an `Apple` class is a good start.
+But it doesn't explain all the logic to you.
 You have to figure it out yourself.
-You have to try and explain what the apple really does.
+You have to try to explain what the apple really does.
 Maybe even write it down.
-Talk to other people, experts.
-It takes time to build up that knowledge what is important and how everything is connected.
-This is a fundamental requirement for writing good code with little complexity.
+Engage in conversations with others, including experts.
+It takes time to build up knowledge of what is important and how everything is connected.
+This is a fundamental requirement for writing high-quality code with minimal complexity.
 And always remember: an `apple` only needs the properties for your current purpose.
 Inside a cooking recipe, you don't care about the price of an apple, nor do you in your code!

-As a next step, you have to get an idea how you can convert all this knowledge into code.
-Take all the objects involved and connect them in different ways.
-Change the order of statements and how data is passed between the objects.
-When done correctly, you’ll end up with code that resembles very much the explanation given by the experts of the domain.
-The objects have the same properties, the functions do the same things and you use the same names.
-Your code feels like a 1 to 1 mapping of the real problem.
-Eric Evans called this a domain model [Domain-driven design].
+As a next step, you have to figure out how to convert all this knowledge into code.
+Explore various ways to connect all the objects involved.
+Change the order of statements and the way data is passed between the objects.
+When done correctly, you will end up with code that closely resembles the explanation provided by domain experts.
+The objects have the same properties, the functions perform the same tasks, and you use the same names.
+Your code seems to directly map to the real problem.
+Eric Evans referred to this as a Domain Model [Domain-driven design].
 Handle it with care.
-The domain model is very precious and you can easily destroy it by adding code that doesn’t fit into the model.
+The domain model is very valuable, and you can easily compromise it by incorporating code that does not align with the model.

-Having a domain model is a great asset.
-It forces you to understand the problem really well and write the core of your code first.
-At the same time, it prevents you from getting lost in low level details.
+Having a domain model is a valuable asset.
+It forces you to understand the problem thoroughly and write the core of your code first.
+At the same time, it prevents you from getting lost in low-level details.

 ## Estimating complexity

 [Does this go into the agile section?
 Or into Requirements Engineering?]

-Estimating complexity of a task is extremely difficult.
-Not only from a technical point of view, but also due to pressure from management.
-Frequently the estimation of a feature goes as follows:
+Estimating the complexity of a task is extremely difficult.
+Not only due to technical considerations but also because of pressure from management.
+Frequently, the process of estimating a feature is as follows:

-Project Manager: "Can you give me an estimate of the time necessary to develop feature xyz?"
+Project Manager: "Can you provide me with an estimate of the time required to develop feature xyz?"

 Programmer: "One month."